madhur/madhur.github.com/_posts/2019-08-31-kafka-rebalancing.markdown

 ## What is kafka rebalancing?

-Every consumer in a consumer group is assinged one or more topic partitions exclusively and rebalance is re-assignment of partition ownership among consumers.
+Every consumer in a consumer group is assigned one or more topic partitions exclusively and rebalance is re-assignment of partition ownership among consumers.

 It can happen when:
 * a consumer joins the group
 * a consumer shuts down
 * a consumer is considered dead
-* new partitons are added
+* new partitions are added

 Starting from version 0.8.2.0, the offsets committed by the consumers aren’t saved in ZooKeeper but on a partitioned and replicated topic named `__consumer_offsets`, which is hosted on the Kafka brokers in the cluster.